 5.)
 Hike to the top of Santorini Volcano

-Grab your walking shoes, hop on board a local boat and jump over to Nea Kameni island.
+Grab your walking shoes, book yourself on a gorgeous boat tour and jump over to Nea Kameni island.
 The beating heart (or head) of the Volcano just off Santorini.

 This baron and the volcanic landscape is still pretty active but ‘asleep’ right now as I was reassuringly told.